Anthem of Free Russia: Development

 When Gretchaninov found out the music of the song was finalized along with unfinished lyrics, he became dissatisfied with the lyrics, so he contacted Balmont.
 After Gretchaninov contacted Balmont, the lyrics were complete.
 The anthem was eventually published and was first performed at Bolshoi Theatre, directed by Emil Cooper.
-Originally, the plot was taken from "My Life" (Моя жизнь), a book written by Gretchaninov.
-It was published in New York in 1954.
+Originally, the plot was taken from My Life («Моя жизнь»), a book written by Gretchaninov.
+It was published in New York City in 1954.

 After Gretchaninov's arrival in the United States, his friend Kurt Schindler and his wife translated the text into English, which was published by G. Schirmer, Inc.

 Historical significance

 The song was widely popular between February and the Bolshevik Revolution in November.
-According to the historians Boris Kolonitskii and Orlando Figes, songs were an important form of revolutionary expression:“Singing was the signal for a demonstration.
+According to the historians Boris Kolonitskii and Orlando Figes, songs were an important form of revolutionary expression:"Singing was the signal for a demonstration.
 It gave the protesters a sense of purpose and confidence and, perhaps most importantly, lifted their spirits.
 The leaders of the singing were the focus of the crowd in the February Days.
 The sound of the crowd drew other people on to the streets and hence into 'the revolution'.
 By joining in with the singing, spectators turned into participants in a matter of moments.
-Songs united the demonstrators, giving cohesion and a collective identity to diverse groups and classes.”
+Songs united the demonstrators, giving cohesion and a collective identity to diverse groups and classes."